zhuyu-cs/MeanFlow/README.md

 **Tips**: Direct fine-tuning using MeanFlow with classifier-free guidance (CFG) exhibits training instability.
 To address this issue, we adopt a staged training strategy: initially fine-tuning with MeanFlow without CFG for 20 epochs, followed by continued fine-tuning with CFG-enabled MeanFlow.

+**Notes**:
+1. When evaluating models trained with CFG , the --cfg-scale parameter must be set to 1.0 during inference, as the CFG guidance has been incorporated into the model during training and is no longer controllable at sampling time.
+2. We currently use [sd-vae-ft-ema](https://huggingface.co/stabilityai/sd-vae-ft-mse), which is not the suggested tokenizer in original paper ([sd-vae-ft-mse](https://huggingface.co/pcuenq/sd-vae-ft-mse-flax)). **Maybe replacing with ```sd-vae-ft-mse``` would yield better results**.

 ## Installation